Council Hall

 Lightning does nothing to it, except give it a brief, warm glow.

-I don’t know why I’ve come here now, but something calls me.
+I don’t know why I’ve come here early, but something calls me.

 I let my mind rest, and let my feelings take me where I must go.